earphone/Just-BCS-Things/Submittal Automation/README.txt

 Log:
 	***09/14/2015***
-	Added in "Clear PDFs From This Folder" script into Misc Documents folder Added in support for spec ref to ToC for Key Personnel List_SpecRef Added in reminder for closing all word, PDF, and excel documents before start Helps with clearing all PDFs to rerun "setup"
+	Added in "Clear Files with Extension" script into Misc Documents folder Added in support for spec ref to ToC for Key Personnel List_SpecRef Added in reminder for closing all word, PDF, and excel documents before start Helps with clearing all PDFs to rerun "setup"